Return to Work

 (iv) a municipality,

-(v) the Crown in right of Canada where it may in its capacity of employer submit to the operation of this Act,
+(v) the Crown in right of Canada where it may in its capacity as employer submit to the operation of this Act,

-(vii) in respect to the industry of fishing, whaling or sealing, the managing owner or person operating a boat, vessel or ship employed or intended to be employed in the industry;
+(vii) in respect of the industry of fishing, whaling or sealing, the managing owner or person operating a boat, vessel or ship employed or intended to be employed in the industry;

 (i) a pension plan that is registered with and certified by the Superintendent of Pensions under the Pension Benefits Act, 1997 or an equivalent Act of another province or of the Parliament of Canada, and